Capuchin

 Capuchin, located on Dominica’s Northwest Coast, is notable for its proximity to Morne aux Diables, also known as Devil’s Peak, the island’s northernmost volcanic peak.
 The village’s geographical position makes it an excellent spot for hiking and enjoying panoramic coastal views.

-Historically, Capuchin has been a significant location for the indigenous Kalinago people and later colonial settlers.
+Historically, Capuchin has been a significant location for the indigenous people of Dominica, the Kalinago and later colonial settlers.
 The area features the Cana Heritage Park, which offers a blend of natural beauty and historical significance, including the remains of a 17th-century French settlement.

 Capuchin remains a small but vibrant community with less than 300 residents.
 The village plays a vital role in the local culture and economy, contributing to Dominica’s rich tapestry of rural life.
 Efforts to develop and maintain infrastructure, such as enhancing hiking trails and promoting heritage sites, are ongoing to support both locals and tourists.